Farmzz Blog

 What if I already have a Facebook page with lots of followers?

-Great—use it as a subscriber conversion tool.
-Post your Farmzz profile link 2–3 times per month with a clear call-to-action: "Sign up to get text alerts when our produce is ready."
-The goal is to move your most loyal Facebook followers onto a channel you own and control, where you can reach 98% of them instead of 5%.
+Use it as a subscriber acquisition channel.
+Post your Farmzz profile link periodically with a clear call to action: "Sign up to get text alerts when our produce is ready."
+The goal is to give interested followers a direct, permission-based option that you can measure independently of the social feed.

 How much time per week does this take?